Ouhznehc/Theseus-Notes/README.md

 Theseus Notes, is a personal collection of insights, observations, and reflections as I navigate through the complexities of Theseus OS.
 It is intended to serve as both a learning resource for myself and a reference guide for others interested in understanding the internals of modern operating systems.

-Throughout this book, I will explore various components of Theseus OS, dissecting its architecture, examining its codebase, and discussing the underlying design principles.
-My goal is to provide a comprehensive overview of Theseus OS while sharing my own learning experiences and discoveries along the way.
+Throughout this book, I will delve into various components of Theseus OS, dissecting its architecture, examining its codebase, and discussing the underlying design principles that make it unique.
+My journey is supported by the advanced capabilities of GPT-4, a tool that not only reads code but provides explanations and insights that enhance understanding.
+I am particularly thrilled to have such a powerful assistant in decoding complex software structures, which allows me to present a comprehensive overview of Theseus OS while sharing my own learning experiences and discoveries along the way.

 <!-- Whether you're a seasoned developer, a curious enthusiast, or simply intrigued by the world of operating systems, I hope that Theseus Notes will prove to be an informative and engaging resource for your journey into the heart of Theseus OS. -->